 - Cover with all of the sauce and then add the remaining onions to the top of the brisket and the sides of the pot if there’s room

-- Secure the lid and hit”Manual” or “Pressure Cook” High Pressure for 75 minutes if you want it SUPER tender (like shred apart, tender) or 60 minutes if you want it tender, but a little firmer.
+- Secure the lid and hit “Manual” or “Pressure Cook” High Pressure for 75 minutes if you want it SUPER tender (like shred apart, tender) or 65 minutes if you want it tender, but a little firmer

 - Because they are going to be very tender, CAREFULLY transport the brisket halves to a carving board (again, fat-side up) and let them COOL for a solid 30 minutes.
 If you decide to carve it up into strips right away before it’s done cooling, it will shred apart – which is fine, but some people really like those long strips of brisket.
 What you CAN do now is easily shave off the undesired fat and discard (or keep it on if you like it)

-- Meanwhile, as the brisket’s cooling, make your cornstarch slurry.
-Add the slurry to the pot and stir it in good.
+- Meanwhile, as the brisket’s cooling, make your cornstarch slurry and hit “Keep Warm/Cancel” and then hit “Sauté” and Adjust to the “High” or “More” setting and bring the sauce to a simmer.
+Add the slurry to the boiling sauce and stir it in good.
+Allow it to boil for 2 minutes and then turn the pot to the “Keep Warm” setting.
 The sauce will thicken up some as the brisket cools

 - Once the brisket is cooled down and easier to slice up, using a GOOD, sharp carving knife slice the brisket AGAINST the grain (meaning the opposite direction that the strings of meat are going in).
 Cut into strips or chunks.
 However you want it!